Castlevania: Harmony of Dissonance: Gameplay

 The HUD on the top left of the screen shows the player's current health (red), magic (blue), and what sub-weapon they are currently holding.
 At the center of the screen, the player character, Juste, is casting a magic attack.

 Harmony of Dissonance makes use of a 2D side-scrolling style of gameplay, similar to many of the previous Castlevania video games.
 The objective of the game is to lead the player character, Juste Belmont, through the monster-filled castle as he searches for his kidnapped friend.
 The castle consists of two "layers": Castle A and B. Structurally, each castle has mostly the same room layout, but monster types, items, and other aspects vary between the two versions.
 Later, the player can use special warp rooms that can teleport Juste to other castle rooms and between castles.
 The two castles share a connection; for example, the destruction of a wall in one castle can cause a change in the other.
 The game further divides the castle into various, named areas: the Shrine of the Apostates, for example.
 Relics and keys found within the castle allow Juste to reach previously inaccessible areas.
 Harmony of Dissonance makes use of the forward dash move, which causes Juste to move forward with a short burst of speed.
 Unique to Harmony of Dissonance is the ability to collect furniture and collectables to furnish a bare room that Juste finds in the castle.

 Juste primarily attacks at close quarters using the series' traditional whip weapon, the Vampire Killer.
 It can be brandished to deflect projectile attacks, reminiscent of Simon Belmont's usage of the weapon in Super Castlevania IV.
-A variety of ranged sub-weapons—holy water, a dagger, a holy book, a cross, a gem, an axe, and a thunder gauntlet—are available, one of which can be carried at any given time and combined with one of the five spell books—Fire Book, Ice Book, Bolt Book, Wind Book, and the Summoning Tome—hidden throughout the castle to create a magical attack.
+A variety of ranged sub-weapons—holy water, a dagger, a holy book, a cross, an axe, and a thunder gauntlet—are available, one of which can be carried at any given time and combined with one of the five spell books—Fire Book, Ice Book, Bolt Book, Wind Book, and the Summoning Tome—hidden throughout the castle to create a magical attack.
 Casting a spell renders the player character invincible for a moment.